amalinaaziz/amalinaaziz/README.md

 - 👋 Hi, I’m @amalinaaziz
 - 👀 I’m interested in software development using latest frameworks
-- 🌱 I’m currently learning react and actively learning various areas to improve my coding skills
+- 🌱 I’m currently improving my skills in react
+- ✨ actively learning various areas to improve my coding skills and to keep up with latest technologies!
 <!-- - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ... -->